jsiegenthaler/homebridge-eosstb/README.md

 # IMPORTANT NOTICE
 <hr><b>
+Logon method for BE should now be working again, currently under test in v2.3.2-beta.1

 The logon method to the backend systems changed in January / February 2024.
-I do not have the skills or knowledge to figure out how to get the session to connect.
-I therefore have no choice but to announce this plugin dead for all related countries: currently BE, CH, GB, IE, NL, and likely PL and SK.
+I currently lack the skills and knowledge to figure out how to get the session to connect for CH, GB, IE, NL, and likely PL and SK.

 If you know anything about session authentication and are able to help, please get in touch.
 </b><hr>